Audience Response Systems (Polling Technology/Clickers)

 The TurningPoint Clickers Hardware solution that we have employed here at Swansea for a number of years was discontinued in July 2016.

-In the meantime we have been considering the wide range of freeware available.
+However, we have been considering the wide range of freeware available.
 Often this is a function limited version of a larger pay for product.
 The limits that different companies have placed on their products vary.
 This means that, whilst not all of them will suit all your needs for all circumstances, there should be one to fit most needs.

-Earlier this year all teaching staff were emailed informing them of the pending changes and enquiring regarding freeware solutions they may have been using.
 The charts linked to below show a comparison of the functionality available within each of the freeware products that staff reported they were using.
 All of the products in the charts have been cleared with IT security for use in class.

 The Matrices have been produced with a view to helping inform you when looking for a voting system that will fit into your sessions.